redateur13/Blockchain-Flight-Surety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample application project for Udacity's Blockchain course.the DAPP lets passengers purchase flight insurances prior to flight departure through the DAPP and get payback incase the flight gets delayed/cancelled

 ## Install